CiscoTestAutomation/pyats/docs/easypy/usages.rst

     optional argument, used to provide the YAML plugin configuration file.
 Use this if you want to configure your Easypy to run certain plugins in custom orders for this particular run.
 Can be a file path or URL.
+    URL with token can be given like below example.

     .. code-block:: bash

-        bash$ pyats run job /path/to/jobfile.py --configuration /path/to/config.yaml bash$ pyats run job /path/to/jobfile.py --configuration "http://<url>/config.yaml"
+        bash$ pyats run job /path/to/jobfile.py --configuration /path/to/config.yaml bash$ pyats run job /path/to/jobfile.py --configuration "http://<url>/config.yaml" bash$ pyats run job /path/to/jobfile.py --configuration "http://<token>@<url>/config.yaml"

 ``--job-uid``
     optional argument.
 Allows upstream executor (eg, Jenkins) to pass down